HomeSite Map

 American Releases

-The first time the song was heard on American shores was with the initial release of the Vee-Jay album “Introducing…The Beatles” on January 10th, 1964.
-This version was only available for about a month because of the Capitol records injunction concerning this song, as well as “Love Me Do,” being licensed to Beechwood Music, a subsidiary of EMI.
-Therefore, on about February 10th, 1964, the Vee-Jay album was re-released substituting “P.S.
-I Love You” and “Love Me Do” with “Please Please Me” and “Ask Me Why,” which were not licensed to Beechwood Music.
+The first time the song was heard on US shores was with the initial release of the LP "Introducing The Beatles" by Vee-Jay Records back on January 10th, 1964.
+This version of the album was only available for public purchase for about a month because of an injunction filed by Capitol Records concerning this song and “Love Me Do,” being under license with Beechwood Music, a subsidiary of EMI.
+Therefore, this Vee-Jay LP was re-released on about February 10th, 1964 substituting “P.S.
+I Love You” and “Love Me Do” with songs that were not licensed with Beechwood Music, these being “Please Please Me” and “Ask Me Why.”

-The ‘70s brought a new wave of Beatlemania and with it a number of compilation packages.
+The ‘70s brought in a new wave of Beatlemania and with it a number of compilation packages.
 Although “P.S.
 I Love You” was a Top Ten hit in America, it was not included in the “1962-1966” album (better known as the “Red Album”) because the track list was compiled with their British hits in mind.
-It is a curious fact that, since the album was put together by Capitol in the US, they omitted huge American hits, such as “Twist And Shout,” “Do You Want To Know A Secret,” as well as “P.S.
+It is a curious fact that, since this album was put together by Capitol in the US, they omitted sizable American hits, such as “Twist And Shout,” “Do You Want To Know A Secret,” as well as “P.S.
 I Love You” in favor of album tracks, such as “Girl, Drive My Car” and “In My Life.”
 “P.S.
 I Love You” was also not included in the compilation album of June 1976, namely “Rock 'n' Roll Music,” because of the song not fitting in with the ‘rock and roll’ theme of the album.

 Two and a half weeks later, on December 6th, 1982, a

-On February 26th, 1987 the original British "Please Please Me" album, which contains "P.S.
-I Love You," was first released on compact disc in mono, a vinyl edition of this album coming out in the US on July 21st, 1987.
-The remastered stereo version of the album on CD came out on September 9th, 2009 and on vinyl on November 13th, 2012.
-Although the song sounds far more vibrant and punchy on these more current stereo releases, no true stereo mix of the song exists.
+On February 26th, 1987, the British "Please Please Me" LP was first released on compact disc in mono, a vinyl edition of this album coming out in America on July 21st, 1987.
+A new remastered stereo version of this album came out on CD on September 9th, 2009 and on vinyl on November 13th, 2012.
+Although the song "P.S.
+I Love You" sounds far more vibrant and punchy on these stereo releases, no true stereo mix has been officially made for official release.

 Capitol released the box set “Compact Disc EP Collection” on June 30th, 1992.
 “P.S.
 I Love You” was included due to its being on the original British “All My Loving” EP, released on February 7th, 1964.